 Apply a Protective Coat of Furniture Wax

 To protect the Chalk Paint finish and create a lovely sheen, it is best to apply a coat of soft furniture wax.
-Any furniture wax should work, I use a beeswax version scented with lavender, the same wax I polish my antique furniture with.
+Any furniture wax should work, we use a beeswax version scented with lavender, the same wax we polish our antique furniture with.
 The wax can be applied with a stiff stencil brush in a gentle circular motion to work it into all the tiny crevices.
 If you don't have a stencil brush, a clean old toothbrush will work just fine, especially if it is soft.

 Don't worry if the wax application removes some bits of the paint on the edges of the piece.
-If you are using a chalk type paint, it can be applied over wax or other coatings for touch ups.
+If you are using a chalk type paint, it can be applied over the wax or other coatings for touchups.

 14 of 18

 Waxed and Painted to a Soft Furniture Patina